bartekpacia/garden/posts/dart-vm-service-extensions-part1.md

 Service extensions are also essential to Flutter's new [DevTools Extensions] system.

-Show how many default service extensions are there (in Observatory/DevTools)

 I first learned about and implemented service extensions when I was working on a [new feature](https://github.com/leancodepl/patrol/pull/593) for a [custom test framework for Flutter](https://github.com/leancodepl/patrol).
 That